nureon22/flexy-components/docs/content/components/radio.md

 ### Disabled

-To render a radio as non-interactive, add the disabled attribute to the <input> element
+To render a radio as non-interactive, add the disabled attribute to the &lt;input&gt; element

 {{< example example=radio-disabled >}}